 It is Stretch Pose!!!

-This is one of the most powerful postures in all of Kundalini Yoga as taught by Yogi Bhajan.
+This is one of the most powerful postures in all of Kundalini Yoga.
 Lie on your back.
 Raise your head up six inches, your feet up six inches, point your hands towards your feet and begin a powerful breath of fire.
 Breath of fire is a rapid breath through the nose.
 (Editor’s Note: Need a tutorial on Breath of Fire?
 Click here and watch Anne Novak for Spirit Voyage’s video on how to do it!)
 Do this Stretch Pose for as long as you can!
 I suggest going for one minute at least.
 When I do this posture in the morning as a part of my Kundalini Yoga set it completely anchors me into my navel center.
 From this place I feel less reactive, more positive, and stronger on every level.
 This posture harnesses and concentrates your “Chi”, the energy that is naturally at your navel center.
 The more navel based exercises you do the more this Chi is available for you physically, and mentally.
 It will give you the key to staying centered and balanced in your life.
 There are many navel exercises that help increase your Chi.
 Stretch pose is one of the quickest and most powerful ones that I have ever experienced.

 It is better to take a break from Stretch Pose if you are pregnant or in your menstrual cycle.